Polygon Tessellation Algorithms in Synthetic Spatial Data Pipelines

 Pipeline Architecture & Execution Workflows

-A production-grade tessellation pipeline operates through discrete, auditable stages designed for reproducibility and spatial accuracy:
+A production-grade tessellation pipeline operates through discrete, auditable stages:

 - Boundary Ingestion & CRS Normalization: Load constraint geometries, project to a metric-preserving coordinate system (e.g., EPSG:3857 or local UTM), and validate topology using planar graph checks.
 All floating-point operations must be normalized to a consistent tolerance threshold (typically 1e-9 to 1e-7 meters) to prevent sliver polygon generation.